Selma, Indiana

 Selma is a town in Liberty Township, Delaware County, Indiana, United States.
 As of the 2020 census, the town had a total population of 747.
 It is part of the Muncie, IN Metropolitan Statistical Area.

 History

 Selma was platted in 1852 when the railroad was extended to that point.
 The Selma post office was established in 1853.

 Affected by the Indiana Gas Boom, gas and oil were the primary industries of Selma in the late 19th and early 20th centuries.
 Selma was incorporated as a town in 1907.

+On March 14, 2024, Selma was hit by a strong EF2 tornado, which mainly hit northern areas of Selma.

+Selma High School

+Selma High School was built 1904 and was razed in 1976.
+It became a middle school from 1967 to 1975.